-To watch all these steps in a proper arrangement with neat and clean editing, see this video.
+To watch all these following steps in just 5:24 minutes, in a proper arrangement with neat and clean editing, see this video.

 Step 1: Removing the Cover